You shall know the truth and the truth shall set you free

 (Previous Page) © COPYRIGHT NOW UNBANNED PUBLICATIONS

 This verse states that after the disciples had prayed, the place where they gathered together “was shaken, and they were all filled [not ‘baptized’] with the Holy Spirit, and they spoke the Word of God with boldness.”
-Here it is again: the Spirit confirmed that He was living in them primarily to fulfill the commission of Christ to preach the true Gospel!
-(Acts 1:8.)
+Here it is again: the Spirit confirmed that He was “abiding in them” or constantly living in them primarily to fulfill the commission of Christ to preach the true Gospel!
+(Acts 1:8; 1 Jn.
+2:20, 27.)
+The already indwelling Holy Spirit quickened or empowered them with new enthusiasm to remain the evangelizing disciple-servants of Christ.
 The “place was shaken” does not necessarily mean that an earthquake shook the ground underneath their feet.
-Probably, this allegorically describes how they were ‘quickened’ and encouraged by the Spirit to preach the True Gospel — while neither Holy-Spirit baptism nor the gift of tongues is mentioned in this context.
+Contextually, this allegorically describes how mightily they were strengthened and encouraged by the Spirit to preach the True Gospel.

 The H.M.
 Commentary explains, “Christ had promised His [disciples] power to proclaim His Gospel and to work miracles for the proof of their commission, yet they must pray for it; and, though they [already] have it, must pray for the continuance of it.
 Christ Himself had to ask, and it was given Him.”

-Even these Charismatic commentators had to explain, “Obeying the Moral Law of Love in the power and leading of the Holy Spirit is the only real evidence that we love Jesus and are His disciples.
+They wrote, “Obeying the Moral Law of Love in the power and leading of the Holy Spirit is the only real evidence that we love Jesus and are His disciples.
 Our decision to obey is the key to understanding the spiritual reality of the Scriptures and frees the Holy Spirit to teach [and use] us.”
-Scripturally and practically, the gift of tongues, or any other gift or miracle of the Holy Spirit by itself, cannot be ‘evidence’ of either our salvation or our spiritual integrity, and therefore cannot ‘validate’ or reveal our true identity in Christ.
+Scripturally and practically, the gift of tongues, or any other gift or miracle of the Holy Spirit by itself, cannot be ‘evidence’ of either our salvation or our spiritual integrity, and therefore cannot ‘validate’ or reveal our true identity in Christ.”

 Question: “Where did the Baptism in the Holy Spirit with the evidence of speaking in tongues originate?”